If you’re looking for an energy efficient toaster, you might not need to look any farther than your own kitchen counter.

 - Empty slot detection.
 A slot that has nothing in it shouldn’t go on.

 - Individual slot control.
-If your toaster doesn't have empty slot detection, it should at least let you manually disable one slot in a two-slot toaster if you're only toasting one slice.
+If your toaster doesn’t have empty slot detection, it should at least let you manually disable one slot in a two-slot toaster if you’re only toasting one slice.
+Toasters from a generation ago used to do this; I haven’t found this in the current models I’ve researched.

 - Covered top.
 Hot air rises, so if the toaster could be made to cover its top while toasting, less heat would escape from the top, and so less electricity would be required for the same toasting power.
 I talk more about this below.